poweruser82/bungloo-plugins/README.md

 **Note**: [Minaliffic](https://github.com/sfcgeorge/Minimaliffic/) plugin contains a very similar version of this plugin.
 If you use minimaliffic, disable this one.

 ## Hide Media
-This plugin add a button to every post which has at least an image, video or map.
+This plugin adds a button to every post which has at least an image, video or map.

 Clicking the `☗` button all the media of that post will be hidden.
 Clicking the button (now `☖`) again, the media will reappear.

 ## Hide Replies
-This plugin add a button to every post that has at least a reply.
+This plugin adds a button to every post that has at least a reply.

 Clicking the `⤼` button, all the replies of that post will be hidden.
 Clicking the button (now `⤽`) again, the replies will reappear.